eellpp/pubScratchpad/Tech/database/db_theory/OLAP_denorm_issues.md

 ### 5. **Difficulty in Handling Changes in Business Logic**

 Denormalized structures are less flexible when changes to business logic or requirements occur.
 Since data is duplicated across multiple places, changing one part of the structure often requires changing other parts to maintain consistency.

+Denormalization makes analytics rigid and less adaptable to business changes.
+Moreover, it adds complexity, especially in real-time data analytics.

 - **Problem:** Modifying a denormalized schema or updating how data is structured for new business needs can be complex and error-prone due to the interconnectedness of redundant data.
 - **Consequence:** Making schema or business logic changes becomes more challenging, requiring significant effort to ensure all redundant data is updated correctly.